JohnSpahr/LaptopmanFace/README.md

 ![Round](screenshots/round.png)

 ## Supported Devices
-- As of v1.4, all of the Pebbles!
+- As of v1.4, all of the (released) Pebbles!

 ## Check It Out!
 Want to try it out?
 If so, you can get the PBW from the [releases page](https://github.com/johnspahr/laptopmanface/releases) or from [Rebble](https://apps.rebble.io/en_US/application/626b1ef27ca61400094ed7e4).